Female and male qualities | The ideal combination

 An Indian chief has no say in the outcome.
 Negotiating with a chief is, therefore, a complete waste of time.
 The second reason why the negotiations got aground is that Indians believe that land belongs to no one and that no one can be entitled to it.

 A chief of the Indians ensures that everyone is heard and has a say.
-This is the ultimate form of democracy, but also of empathy.
-The essence of empathy is to take into account everyone's interests, and that is exactly how an Indian tribe achieves its goals.
+It is the ultimate form of democracy, but also empathy.
+The essence of empathy is to take into account everyone's interests, and that is precisely how an Indian tribe achieves its goals.
 The advantage of this is harmony.
 The disadvantage is that this is a slow and laborious process and no longer suits the speed of action that seems to belong to our present era.

 Achieve goals thanks to analytical ability